Bone, Joint and Muscle Conditions

-Pectus Carinatum Treatment Options
+Pectus Carinatum Treatment

 Surgery for Pectus Carinatum

-Your child will be in the hospital for about one to seven days, depending on their surgery.
+The surgery takes about 2 to 6 hours.
+Your child will be in the hospital for 1 to 7 days, depending on their surgery.

 After Surgery for Pectus Carinatum

-- Avoid lifting anything heavy for a few months.
+- Avoid lifting anything heavy for a few months